Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 The local climate had changed drastically, too.
 Denuded of trees and with the air full of soot and ash, a few days of rainstorms had badly eroded the hills, changing the air currents, warping the weather.
 It was subtle, but the air still, months later, carried fine, sharp debris that dried and irritated the skin.

 For Kevin, though, nothing had been quite so personal about the death of San Diego as the total obliteration of a particular grave site.
 He had to resort to sitting on a hilltop, mumbling uselessly to himself.
 It wasn't that he thought Terri could hear him.
 In fact he very much hoped she couldn't - the idea of an afterlife, any afterlife at all, scared the crap out of him.
-But it helped him to talk, and his dead...friend...was at least the perfect confidante.
+But it helped him to talk, and his dead... friend... was at least the perfect confidante.
 She would never betray his secret confessions.

 "No flowers, not from me.
 That always seemed kinda stupid to me, y'know?
 Saying "sorry you're dead" by killing a plant.
 Yeah, let's honour the dead by killing some more stuff, smart move there."

 He picked at a fingernail.
 "Kirk got in touch." he said, finally.
 "Invited me to come star trekking with him.
 See the galaxy, do whatever.
 Poor bastard always did think I was the shit.
-Think I hurt him a bit when I said no. I'd feel bad but...he needed to grow up."
+Think I hurt him a bit when I said no. I'd feel bad but... he needed to grow up."

 He squinted at the sun.
 "I ask myself what I'm doing though, y'know?
 I mean, we're out there, we're doing this, we're being the shot in the arm that crazy fucked-up excuse for a civilization out there needs.
 And I'm just sitting here serving drinks to the guys who are making it all happen, pretending like I know jack shit about what it's like out there just because some fucking Corti took me, way back when."

 "...My daughter's fourteen years old next week.
-I've not seen her since the day she...since like two weeks before those grey fuckers took me.
+I've not seen her since the day she... since like two weeks before those grey fuckers took me.
 I don't know anything about her any more.
 That hurts.
 That hurts more than feeling like a phoney.
 It hurts more than thinking maybe I'm the asshole who made the whole galaxy afraid of us because I was too wrapped up in myself.
 I had to go and fucking preach."

 "What if I'd just kept my mouth shut?" he asked.
 "Y'know, just told them my ink was, like, decoration?
 Not unloaded all my baggage onto a galaxy full of stupid aliens who didn't know shit about us?
 Maybe not prejudiced them all against us?
 Could I have done that?"

 He sighed, and played with a bootlace.
 "Moot fucking point, huh?
-And that...hah, that *gricka*'s out the bag.
+And that... hah, that *gricka*'s out the bag.
 Not like I can do anything about the past, right Terri?"

 He sat for a while, chin on one knee, and watched the sun go down over the ruins of a city he felt, in some small way, responsible for killing.

 "I don't want to matter." he decided.
 "I don't want to be somebody important.
 I don't want to be the fucking '*butterfly*'.
-Cause all that does is...is *this.*"
+Cause all that does is... is *this.*"

-"But maybe...maybe it's not about what I want, you know?
+"But maybe... maybe it's not about what I want, you know?
 I want to say shit like '*I've done enough for the human race*' or whatever but..."

 The sun was a flake of blaze orange on the sea by the time he spoke again, standing, stretching and blowing a kiss towards roughly where he thought Mount Hope cemetery had been.

 "Thanks, Terri.
-It's been good talkin' to you...Goodbye."
+It's been good talkin' to you...
+Goodbye."

 ---